maat-team/MAATREQ-DEMO/demo.md

 iteration ::= ( "[" "goto" "]" | "[" "resume" "]" ) "(" req-ID ")" ;
 ```
 N.B.
-We require at most one occurrence of each precondition / realization of some nature.
+We require at most one occurrence of each precondition of some nature.

 Particular cases for within time conditions where d is some time :